-Some provisions of the GDPR or the PIPL may apply to the University if it recruits staff or students who are living in the European Union or in China.
+Some provisions of the GDPR may apply to the University if it recruits staff or students who are living in the European Union.
 Please contact the Privacy and Information Access Officer at privacy@scu.edu.au for more information.

 Appendix 3 - Related information contains information about privacy laws and other privacy resources.